Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-The growth rates from our TIP4P/Ice simulations range from ~0.2 to 1.0 \AA/ns for both the basal and prism1 surfaces at different temperatures.
-At 260 K, they reach the highest at 0.656 ± 0.12 and 0.822 ± 0.013 \AA/ns for the basal and prism1 surfaces, respectively.
-The existence of a maximum growth rate below the melting point of ice had been previously confirmed in Ref. \cite{rozmanov2011temperature}.
-They evaluated the effects of the different system sizes (all three bulk systems containing a basal liquid-ice interface in the middle are approximately 110 \AA long, with X and Y dimensions of $18 \times 16,23 \times 23$, and $27 \times 31 \AA^2$.) on ice growth rates, finding growth rates from 0.7 to 0.9 to 1.1 \AA/ns at 10 K below the melting point for the large, medium and small systems.
-Our trend is consistent with their results, even if they used the TIP4P-2005 model. \citeauthor{montero2019ice} \cite{montero2019ice} also studied the ice growth rate for the secondary prismatic plane in the bulk system using the TIP4P/Ice model.
-They found growth rates of about 1 \AA/ns at -14 K and 0.5 \AA/ns at -25 K, with values that agree with our simulations focusing on the basal and prism1 surfaces.
-Their simulation model is, however, the ice-water interface inside the bulk, not the ice-QLL interface as ours.
-These previous simulations have claimed to have found a maximum ice growth rate at a certain degree of supercooling.
-Such a trend also occurs in the mW model, with our simulations showing that the highest mW growth rate occurs at 240 K. A similar behaviour was also found in \citeauthor{espinosa2016time}’s study for the mW growth rate on the prism2 surface \cite{espinosa2016time}, with the highest value at about ~234.6 K \cite{espinosa2016time}; they found that the mW growth rates on the prism2 surface were three orders of magnitude larger than for the TIP4P/Ice model.
-In our simulations of the basal and prism1 surfaces, we found mW growth rates two orders of magnitude larger than those of TIP4P/Ice.
+The growth rates from our TIP4P/Ice simulations range from ~0.2 to 0.9 \AA/ns for both the basal and prism1 surfaces at different temperatures.
+At 260 K, they reach the highest at 0.621$\pm$0.104 and 0.840$\pm$0.033 \AA/ns for the basal and prism1 surfaces, respectively.
+The existence of a maximum growth rate below the melting point of ice is predicted by experiments and has been previously confirmed in several bulk simulations, which show similarities with our slab trends and values of rates.
+For example, \citeauthor{rozmanov2011temperature}\cite{rozmanov2011temperature} evaluated the effects of different system sizes on the growth rates of the basal plane in the bulk with the TIP4P-2005 model, finding values ranging from 0.7 to 0.9 to 1.1 \AA/ns at 10 K below the melting point for their large, medium and small systems. \citeauthor{Montero2019} \cite{Montero2019} studied the ice growth rate for the secondary prismatic plane in the bulk with the TIP4P/Ice model.
+They found growth rates of about 1 \AA/ns at -14 K and 0.5 \AA/ns at -25 K, with values in line with our simulations focusing on the basal and prism1 surfaces.
+These rates were obtained without the use of thermostats with results consistent with thermostatted simulations (including \citeauthor{weiss2011}\cite{weiss2011}).
+The maximum ice growth rate at a certain degree of supercooling also occurs in the mW model, with our simulations showing that the highest mW growth rate occurs at 240 K. A similar behavior was also found for the mW growth rates of the prism2 face by \citeauthor{espinosa2016time}\cite{espinosa2016time}, with the highest value at about~234.6 K (corrected rate values\cite{montero2023kinetics}) and by \citeauthor{guo2022}\cite{guo2022} (who also calculated the rates for TIP4P-2005).
+A recent comparison of rates in the bulk for various models was reported by \citeauthor{montero2023kinetics}\cite{montero2023kinetics}, with the rates for a machine learning potential sitting in between mW and TIP4P results.
+In our slab simulations of the basal and prism1 surfaces, we found mW growth rates two orders of magnitude larger than those of TIP4P/Ice.